Cornell-MAE-UG/fa25-portfolio-Justin-Tsemekhin/_projects/Torque-Wrench-FEM.md

 This image shows a modified CAD model for a torque wrench with acceptable factors of safety for a 600 lb-in moment.
 The material used for calculations is Aluminum, 2017, T4 given its high yield strength and relatively low cost (~$1.34/lb).
 This material is one of the cheapest that meets the design criteria, as calculated by hand, and would allow for lower cost for production.

-E = 10.7e6 psi
+- E = 10.7e6 psi
-Yield Strength = 57.9e3 psi
+- Yield Strength = 57.9e3 psi
-Poisson's Ratio = 0.365
+- Poisson's Ratio = 0.365
-Fracture Toughness = 26.2e3 psi*in^1/2
+- Fracture Toughness = 26.2e3 psi*in^1/2
-Fatigue strength @10^6 cycles = 29.15e3 psi
+- Fatigue strength @10^6 cycles = 29.15e3 psi

 ## **Dimensioned CAD Model**
 ![Torque Wrench Dimensions]({{ "/assets/images/Wrench_dims.jpg" | relative_url }}){: style="width: 550px;"}

-This updated model of the a rectangular torque wrench features a 4.5" handle for improved comfort whilst maintaining other basic dimensions.
-The driver is 3/8", the overall length 16", the width 0.75" (1.1" at the widest part of the handle) and is 0.5" in height.
+This updated model of the a rectangular torque wrench:

+- Overall length: 16in
+- Handle: 4.5 in
+- Width: 0.75 in
+- Height: 0.5 in
+- Driver: 3/8 in

 ## **Loads and Boundary Conditions**
 ![Torque Wrench Dimensions]({{ "/assets/images/boundary_conditions.jpg" | relative_url }}){: style="width: 550px;"}